Wayan123/GenerativeAI/README.md

 Transformer-based models can process input tokens in parallel, making them more scalable and capable of handling long-range dependencies in the text.

+Transformers are especially good at understanding the structure of language and how words relate to each other, which makes them well-suited for tasks like text generation, translation, and summarization.

 ## Transfer learning

 Transfer learning is a machine learning technique in which a model is trained on one task and then used to perform another task.